 - iCon Environmental Innovation Centre – a beacon for environmental innovation in the UK and beyond, offering a high profile, supportive environment for companies at the forefront of the low carbon sector

-- the University of Northampton Innovation Centre – currently under construction with 42 flexible office units, a café and conference space planned, the centre will offer the opportunity to grow a social enterprise in a supportive environment alongside similar businesses
+- the University of Northampton Innovation Centre – a café and conference space that offers the opportunity to grow a social enterprise in a supportive environment alongside similar businesses

 Enterprise Inc is a funding and support scheme open to full or part time students, recent graduates and academics in the East Midlands who are planning to start a business.
 Further information is available from the Enterprise Club.